Deya-B/Bioinformatics/Linux-Python-DataBases/Python/PMDM_AccessBiomedDB.md

     print(f"{person["name"]} - {person["city"]}")
 ```

+### Serialization / deserialization
 Once a JSON structure have been converted to a native dictionary, it can be used and modified as usual.

+Converting Python object and writing into a JSON file:
 ```python
 import json